 Note that when I list the average life here, I really do mean average life: useful life under a variety of conditions.
 You might get less or more.
 Keep in mind what AVERAGE is, mathematically.
-If properly taken care of, the Odyssey, a brand often talked about, is a very good battery, but, like most AGM/VRLA types, one should pay attention to charging voltage/current & AVOID draining it too far at any time for any period of time.
-I put the Panasonic battery in this category, although it MAY not be as sensitive to being heavily discharged, at least, or perhaps, for the short term.
+If properly taken care of, the Odyssey, a brand often talked about, is a very good battery, but, like most AGM/VRLA types, one should pay attention to charging voltage/current & AVOID draining it too much for any period of time.
+I put the Panasonic battery in this category, although it MAY not be as sensitive to being heavily discharged for the short term.

 BMW sells a battery they call a Gel type, which may be equal to the Panasonic in life expectancy, provided it is "properly taken care of", which really applies to ALL batteries.
 HOWEVER: gel batteries are NOT as good as non-gel, at low temperatures.
 If you tend to start and operate your motorcycle in the Winter, with temperatures near or below freezing, where battery demands are high, the GEL type would NOT be recommended by me, particularly over the long term.
 I put Lithium batteries in this same category, that is, they are not all that good at low temperatures.

-The LiFePO4 (ONLY!) ... type of Lithium battery ... potentially COULD have THE longest life, but it has to be treated VERY correctly, as there are some SERIOUS PROBLEMS AND VARIABLES.
+The LiFePO4 (ONLY!) ... type of Lithium battery ... potentially COULD have THE longest life, but has to be treated VERY correctly, as there are some SERIOUS PROBLEMS AND VARIABLES.
 See the LITHIUM batteries area below.